 RainReserve Diverter Kit:

-The Habitat for Humanity ReStore (2410 S. Scenic, Springfield MO) or Smiling Sun carries The RainReserve Diverter kits that come with everything you need to turn barrels into rain barrels.
+The Habitat for Humanity ReStore (2410 S. Scenic, Springfield MO carries The RainReserve Diverter kits that come with everything you need to turn barrels into rain barrels.
 Its features include:

 - Automatic Overflow and maintain original drainage system.